RajatJangra2653/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

-# Module 7 - Integrate Azure Cosmos DB SQL API with Azure services
+# Lab 07c - Integrate Azure Cosmos DB SQL API with Azure services

-### Estimated Timing: 30 minutes

-## Lab 3: Search data using Azure Cognitive Search and Azure Cosmos DB SQL API
+## Lab scenario

 Azure Cognitive Search combines a search engine as a service with deep integration with AI capabilities to enrich the information in the search index.

 In this lab, you will build an Azure Cognitive Search index that automatically indexes data in an Azure Cosmos DB SQL API container and enriches the data using the Azure Cognitive Services Translator functionality.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Seed your Azure Cosmos DB SQL API account with sample data.
+- Task 2: Create Azure Cognitive Search resource.
+- Task 3: Build indexer and index for Azure Cosmos DB SQL API data.
+- Task 4: Validate index with example search queries.

+## Estimated Timing: 30 minutes

+## Exercise 1: Search data using Azure Cognitive Search and Azure Cosmos DB SQL API

 ### Task 1: Seed your Azure Cosmos DB SQL API account with sample data